pmlave/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

 Working with pointers
 ---
-1. Simple code updating the value of a pointer.
+0. Simple code updating the value of a pointer.
-2. Swapping values of 2 ints.
+1. Swapping values of 2 ints.
+2. Counting length of string passed in.
 3.